Like other languages, English has a lot of cohesive or transitional devices and linking words that can be used to express and join ideas.

 - Although she's very nice, her classmates hate her.

 - They have got two children, a boy and girl.
-The boy looks after his father whereas the girl looks after the mother.
+The boy takes after his father whereas the girl takes after the mother.

 3. Expressing cause and effect